-The District snow program integrates multiple DC government agencies to share a single purpose: ensuring the District is safe to navigate after the end of a snow storm and resuming normal government service and business commerce in an efficient, environmentally sustainable and safe manner.
+The District’s snow program integrates multiple DC government agencies to ensure the District is safe to navigate after the end of a snowstorm and resume normal government service and commerce in an efficient, environmentally sustainable and safe manner.

-- Department of General Services – Clears snow/ice from around municipal buildings
+- The Department of General Services (DGS), which clears snow/ice from around municipal buildings;

-- Homeland Security and Emergency Management Agency – Provides coordinative activities for DC government agencies responding to winter storms
+- Homeland Security and Emergency Management Agency (HSEMA), which provides coordinative activities for DC government agencies responding to winter storms;

-- Serve DC – Provides volunteer snow shoveling services to homeowners who are seniors and/or living with a disability
+- Serve DC, which coordinates volunteer snow shoveling services to homeowners who are seniors and/or living with a disability;

 - DC Water and the Office of the State Superintendent of Education (OSSE), which also provide plow drivers to support the Snow Team.

 Mayor Bowser will deploy the District Snow Team several hours before a storm starts so team members will be in place, ready to work when snow falls.
 How many resources – people, equipment and supplies – are involved will match the storm’s predicted intensity.
 The Snow Team treats highways, commercial streets and residential streets simultaneously.

 When the snow team is at its full strength, more than 800 people and more than 500 plows (including municipal plows as well as contractors’ plows and rental plows) will be working, divided into 12-hour shifts for the duration.
 All team members – plow drivers, front-end loader operators, salt dome monitors, command center staff, administrative staff and technology staff – have been trained in their specialties.